 - If special installation is required, please provide detailed instructions.

-Multiples (small sculptures, textiles, jewelry, ceramics or other multiples)
+Multiples (small sculptures, textiles, jewelry, ceramics, etc.)

 - If your pieces are sold as a pair, this information must be clearly labeled on both pieces.